Best Trees to Plant in Massachusetts

 Japanese Maple (Acer palmatum)

-Not native, but well-adapted to Massachusetts with proper siting.
-Hundreds of cultivars ranging from 6-foot dwarfs to 25-foot specimens.
-Incredible foliage in reds, purples, and greens.
-Needs protection from harsh winter wind and afternoon sun.
+Not native, but it does well here with the right spot.
+Cultivars run from 6-foot dwarfs to 25-foot specimens, in reds, purples, and greens you do not get from anything else.
+It wants shelter from winter wind and harsh afternoon sun.

-Best for: Protected locations near houses, patios, and garden beds.
-Popular across Winchester, Lexington, and Waltham.
+Best for: protected corners near the house and garden beds.
+You see beautiful ones across Winchester, Lexington, and Waltham.

 Trees to Avoid in Massachusetts